salesforce/eslint-plugin-lwc/docs/rules/valid-track.md

 # Validate `track` decorator usage (valid-track)

-The following restriction applies to `track` decorator:

--   The `track` decorator can only be applied to class fields.
+Apply the `@track` decorator to class fields only.

 ## Rule details